brandonmorrissette/throwbackrequestlive/README.md

 -   Explore the ExecutionRole for StorageStack.
 I'd like a central Execution role but that is causing circular dependencies.
 -   Learn React and other front end libraries used
     -   Context
-    -   Proper inheritance for AG Grid ColumnDefs and AG Grid in general
+    -   Proper modeling for AG Grid ColumnDefs and AG Grid in general
+    -   Review DateTimeCellEditor
 -   Footer covers up bottom still
 -   Update cognito_service to validate JWT
 -   Much better password reset